Make it simple, make it fun, make it easy, enjoy life and let’s be nice to each other.

-Ad is currently a postdoctoral lab associate at Yale University, where he investigates technology that communicates via the sense of touch (haptics) and human movement, and its application to future surgical practice.
+Ad is a robotics engineer and developed the original Roborigami, RoboFox with Coco and Pete between 2010 and 2014.
+Currently a postdoctoral lab associate at Yale University and lives in the US, Ad continues to contribute to recent projects as an ad-hoc engineering consultant from the other side of the Atlantic Ocean.
+He investigates technology that communicates via the sense of touch (haptics) and human movement, and its application to future surgical practice.
 Ad has been obsessed with all things robotic since seeing the movie Short Circuit as a child.
-His creative works have included hand held robotic flowers that guide blind and sighted people through dark installations and drawing robots that add their own style to an artist’s instructions.
-For more information please visit http://hauntedpliers.co.uk
+He has also created hand held robotic flowers that guide blind and sighted people through dark installations and drawing robots that add their own style to an artist’s instructions.
+Ad is also a Burning Man DJ and a keen volunteer for a local stray cats’ shelter. hauntedpliers.co.uk